cloudmesh/client/docs/source/man/man.rst

 Command - default::

       Usage:
+          default
           default list [--cloud=CLOUD] [--format=FORMAT] [--all]
           default delete KEY [--cloud=CLOUD]
           default KEY [--cloud=CLOUD]
           default KEY=VALUE [--cloud=CLOUD]

       Arguments:
         KEY    the name of the default
         VALUE  the value to set the key to

       Options:
          --cloud=CLOUD    the name of the cloud
-         --format=FORMAT  the output format [default: table]
+         --format=FORMAT  the output format.
+Values include
+                          table, json, csv, yaml. [default: table]
          --all            lists all the default values

     Description:
         Cloudmesh has the ability to manage easily multiple clouds.
-One of the key concepts to make the list of such clouds easier is the introduction of defaults for each cloud or globally.
-Hence it is possible to set default images, flavors for each cloud, and also the default cloud.
-The default command is used to set and list the default values.
+One of the key concepts to manage multiple clouds is to use defaults for the cloud, the images, flavors, and other values.
+The default command is used to manage such default values.
 These defaults are used in other commands if they are not overwritten by a command parameter.

-    The current default values can by listed with --all option:( if you have a default cloud specified.
-You can also add a cloud parameter to apply the command to a specific cloud)
+        The current default values can by listed with

+            default list --all

+        Via the default command you can list, set, get and delete default values.
+You can list the defaults with

            default list

         A default can be set with

             default KEY=VALUE

         To look up a default value you can say

             default KEY

         A default can be deleted with

             default delete KEY

+        To be specific to a cloud you can specify the name of the cloud with the --cloud=CLOUD option.
+The list command can print the information in various formats iv specified.

     Examples:
+        default
+            lists the default for the current default cloud

         default list --all
+            lists all default values

-        default list --cloud=general
+        default list --cloud=kilo
+            lists the defaults for the cloud with the name kilo

         default image=xyz
+            sets the default image for the default cloud to xyz

         default image=abc --cloud=kilo
+            sets the default image for the cloud kilo to xyz

         default image
+            list the default image of the default cloud

         default image --cloud=kilo
+            list the default image of the cloud kilo

         default delete image
+            deletes the value for the default image in the default cloud

         default delete image --cloud=kilo
+            deletes the value for the default image in the cloud kilo

 echo
 ----------------------------------------------------------------------